Christchurch Shootings: What Really Happened

 Adeeb Sami in a hospital bed.
 Inset, above left, is his son Ali.

-The main flaw in this story, which TVONE News ran on June 1, 2019, is that Adeeb Sami was on his feet, and loooking full of beans, five weeks earlier, when he met Prince William on April 26.
+Footnote: The main flaw in this story, which TVONE News ran on June 1, 2019, is that Adeeb Sami was on his feet, and loooking full of beans, five weeks earlier, when he met Prince William on April 26.
 (See the two pictures below.)
 For someone who was reportedly seriously wounded, he made an incredibly speedy recovery — assuming he did, indeed, suffer his injuries on March 15.
 Other points: (1) The AR-15, which the "shooter" allegedly used, takes a .223 Remington cartridge.
-The bullet is not frangible, i.e. it does not disintegrate.
+My understanding is that the bullet is not frangible, i.e. it does not disintegrate.
 It passes through the body, creating a large, ragged exit wound.
-Thus, there is no "shrapnel" left behind.
+If this is so, there is no "shrapnel" left behind.
+But the point is academic, as no real shooting occurred.
 (2) I think that if I had just had a 35cm incision — and stitches — in my abdomen, I would have been reluctant to laugh with the evident gusto of Mr Sami.

 The following is from 153news.net, June 15, 2019: